Latest Stories

 What to know:

 An epidural is a spinal block that stops pain signals travelling from the spine to the brain.
 The anaesthetic is administered as a needle in the spine during labour to dull all the sensory information, so the birthing person can no longer feel pain in the lower part of their body.
-They are usually done during the first stages of labour, and after being given it, you will need to stay in bed, and usually, birth on your back.
+They are usually done during the first stages of labour, and after being given it, you will usually need to stay in bed, and birth on your back.
+In some cases, after an epidural you can still birth on your knees or other position.
+There is such a thing as a "walking epidural," or Combined Spinal-Epidural (CSE) block, which is a form of pain relief for labor that uses a lower dose of medication than a standard epidural to provide pain relief while preserving some motor function.
+The name is somewhat misleading though, as most women are still not able to walk around due to safety reasons and continuous monitoring requirement.

 The shakes are very real after a C-section